 and in Making the Social World almost all Y status functions that Searle discusses are indeed assigned to people.
 If a Y status function exists then some person has one or more positive or negative or conditional powers, as for example when Jim the police captain, as a result of a declaration by his superiors, acquires the power to issue instructions to his constables or to arrest or fine you if you behave in certain ways by filling in the associated forms.

-At the same time, however, Searle insists that this reformulation is for clarificatory purposes only, and that in Making the Social World he is defending a view which is in keeping with the original theory of Construction, including the presence of free-standing Y terms such as corporations and the money in your computerized bank account.
+At the same time, however, Searle insists that this reformulation is for clarificatory purposes only, and that in Making the Social World he is defending a view that is in keeping with the original theory of Construction, including the presence of free-standing Y terms such as corporations and the money in your computerized bank account.

 How does Searle overcome the obvious objection that such free-standing Y terms are not physical entities in the sense required by his naturalist presupposition, reiterated in Making the Social World as the view according to which the universe “consist[s] entirely of physical particles in fields of force”?
-The answer, in effect, is by showing how, for all the major kinds of putative non-physical social object, there are corresponding persons who bear the corresponding status functions and have the corresponding powers.
+The answer, in effect, is by showing how, for all the major kinds of putative non-physical social objects, there are corresponding persons who bear the corresponding status functions and have the corresponding powers.
 In the case of money, the person is the possessor of the money.
 In the case of rights, laws, corporations and structured investment vehicles, multiple corresponding persons have specific powers and obligations in mutual correlation and in a rolling fashion – as when the totality of persons whose status functions (as originator, sponsor, arranger, seller, investor, trustee, servicer, asset manager, guarantor, employee of bank, rating agency, government regulator, and so on) together bring it about that, for example, a specific CDO exists.
 There are, on this Searlean story, multiple persons who are the bearers of the pertinent status functions – and because these persons are entities described by physics and chemistry, naturalism is saved.

 The story works, Searle holds, to provide an account even of highly complex social entities because it can be applied recursively: